Alfred Brooks Fry: Later career

 In addition to his position with the Government, Fry also worked as a consultant in civil, mechanical, and electrical engineer for large corporations.
 He designed the ventilation system of the state of the art Lyceum Theater, which opened in September 1903.

 Fry was appointed on February 18, 1904, by Governor Benjamin Odell of New York as a member of the Board of Consulting Engineers for canal construction and enlargement.
 He served in this capacity until 1911.

 During the First World War, Fry served as a captain (with date of rank March 27, 1916) in the National Naval Volunteers – a component of the United States Navy, similar to the National Guard, which was later integrated in the United States Naval Reserve.
 After the war's end, he was re-instated on August 5, 1919 as supervising chief engineer of the Treasury Department in New York City.

 In the early 1920s Fry served as an advisor in the Office of Naval Operations in Washington before he was appointed as the commander of the New York Naval Militia and was promoted to the rank of commodore about August 1923.

 Death

-Fry died in San Diego, California, in December 1933 at the age of 73.
+Fry died of a heart attack and heart disease in San Diego, California, on December 4, 1933 at the age of 73.
 His widow died in 1936.